This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Before you begin sewing, you’ll want to nail down how much quilt binding you’ll need—trust me, there’s nothing worse than running short mid-project!

-Whether you’re a math whiz with a calculator in hand or prefer the ease of using an app or a handy chart, figuring out those binding requirements is your first step toward quilt perfection.
+Whether you’re a math whiz with a calculator in hand or prefer the ease of using an app or a handy chart to determine the ideal binding width, figuring out how wide to cut quilt binding, such as a delicate double-fold binding, is your first step toward quilt perfection.

 Manual Calculation Method